Amyris Inc. (AMRS) Shares Decline Despite Market Challenges

 Sponsored

-The average price recommended by analysts for Amyris Inc. (AMRS) is $1.68, which is $1.1 above the current market price.
-The public float for AMRS is 233.91M and currently, short sellers hold a 23.66% of that float.
-On May 22, 2023, AMRS’s average trading volume was 5.24M shares.
+The average price estimated by analysts for AMRS is $1.68, which is $0.96 above than the current price.
+The public float for AMRS is 233.91M, and at present, short sellers hold a 23.66% of that float.
+The average trading volume of AMRS on May 25, 2023 was 4.99M shares.

 AMRS’s Market Performance

-During the last 5 trading sessions, AMRS fell by -10.71%, which changed the moving average for the period of 200-days by -67.75% in comparison to the 20-day moving average, which settled at $0.7584.
-In addition, Amyris Inc. saw -62.06% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, AMRS rose by +9.60%, which changed the moving average for the period of 200-days by -68.81% in comparison to the 20-day moving average, which settled at $0.7496.
+In addition, Amyris Inc. saw -52.71% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading